Toma-Shops-2025/MyPartsRunner247/LEGAL_BUSINESS_CHECKLIST.md

 **📋 PRINT THIS CHECKLIST AND BRING TO YOUR ATTORNEY MEETING!**

 **Date Created:** January 22, 2025
-**MyPartsRunner Legal & Business Checklist**
+**MY-RUNNER.COM Legal & Business Checklist**
 **Contact:** infomypartsrunner@gmail.com | 502-812-2456

 ---

-*This comprehensive checklist ensures you don't miss any critical legal or business requirements for your MyPartsRunner platform.*
+*This comprehensive checklist ensures you don't miss any critical legal or business requirements for your MY-RUNNER.COM platform.*